-Located on the Big Island of Hawaii, in the beautiful and peaceful area of North Kohala, Camelot is Gentle World’s Hawaii educational center, and is a model of veganic growing, practical conservation, and cooperative living.
+Located on the Big Island, in the beautiful and peaceful area of North Kohala, Gentle World’s Hawaii center is a model of veganic growing, practical conservation, and cooperation.

-Our member-volunteers use this location to provide educational services free of charge to those who are interested in learning more about how to eliminate the products of animal exploitation, facilitating seminars, private consultations, cooking classes, delicious wholesome meals, and more.
+Our member-volunteers provide educational services free of charge to those who are interested in learning why and how to avoid the products of animal exploitation, facilitating seminars, private consultations, cooking classes, delicious wholesome meals, and more.

 Our Visitor Program

-Throughout the decades, we have welcomed the assistance of those who are inspired by our vision.
-People from all over the world are invited to learn alongside us as we work together toward achieving our goal of a more ecological, collaborative, self-sufficient lifestyle, with respect for the natural world, other animals, and one another.
+People from all over the world are invited to learn alongside us as we work together toward achieving our goal of a more ecological, collaborative, self-sufficient way of life, with respect for the natural world, other animals, and one another.

-By participating in the day-to-day workings of the center, visitors have the opportunity to deepen their educational experience by contributing toward our outreach, and helping us to help others.
-You can read some of what our visitors have said about their experiences here.
+By participating in the workings of the center, visitors have the opportunity to deepen their educational experience by contributing toward our outreach, and helping us to help others.

 All our educational events are 100% free, and guests are always invited to enjoy an incredibly delicious lunch made from Gentle World classic recipes, as well as trying out samples from companies providing vegan alternatives that can be found on local store shelves or online.